-For Cranleigh to maintain its character a balance between the scale, bulk, density and height of the built form and that of open green spaces and, where relevant, the countryside needs to be retained.
+For Cranleigh to maintain its character there must be a balance between the scale, bulk, density, and height of the built form whilst integrating open green spaces and protecting the beauty of the surrounding countryside.

 All development should be designed to a high quality, be well proportioned, and reinforce and enhance local character and the rural setting of the Area.
 The density of development should create a character that is appropriate to the site's context, including the landscape in which it is set, whilst making best use of the land available.
-Lower density housing is encouraged towards the outer edges of the settlement where it abuts open countryside, to maintain views from and into the village.
+Lower density housing is encouraged towards the outer edges of the settlement where it abuts open countryside and the AONB, to maintain views from and into the village.